DRojasLey/dani-camp/projects/project3/README.md

 Added properties:
 * Blessing =  A numeric value that will add to the power of a race
 * Condition = A string denoting the level of energy of a race (energetic, tired, exhausted)
-* Age = A numeric value that represents the average age of the army in the battle
 * Worth = the numeric value that is actually calculated on the battle

 We start by asking our user for some data that we will use for randomnizing the scenarios, we will provide the values the user selects from the available options.